Generalized pustular psoriasis (A), acrodermatitis continua Hallopeau (B), palmoplantar pustulosis (C) and undefined pustulosis (D)

 The Navarini Lab's research

-is focused on understanding and addressing inflammatory, especially pustular, skin conditions.
+is focused on understanding and quantifying

 Many skin diseases and questions related to them cannot be addressed effectively working alone.
 In fact, most of our research is done in collaborations.
-We are glad to be part of the Swiss Dermatology Network of Targeted Therapy (SDNTT), European Rare and Severe Psoriasis Expert Network (ERASPEN, PI Navarini), and have helped to start the international registry for toxic epidermal necrolysis (IRTEN).
+We are glad to be part of the Swiss Dermatology Network of Targeted Therapy (SDNTT), International Rare and Severe Psoriasis Expert Network (EIRASPEN, PI Navarini), and have helped to start the international registry for toxic epidermal necrolysis (IRTEN).
 Also, we help to drive forward the production of Swiss clinical guidelines including for psoriasis and rosacea.